-The address for each of the Company's executive officers is c/o Owl Rock Technology Finance Corp., 399 Park Avenue, 37th Floor, New York.
-New York 10022.
+The address for each of the Company's executive officers is c/o Blue Owl Technology Finance Corp., 399 Park Avenue, 37th Floor, New York, New York 10022.

-Mr. Cole is a Managing Director of Blue Owl and serves as the Chief Operating Officer and Chief Financial Officer of ORCC II, ORCC III, ORCIC and ORTIC, and as the Chief Accounting Officer and Co-Controller of the Company, ORCC and ORTF II.
-Prior to joining Owl Rock in January 2016, Mr. Cole was Assistant Controller of Business Development Corporation of America, a non-traded business development company, where he was responsible for overseeing the finance, accounting, financial reporting, operations and internal controls functions.
-Preceding that role, Mr. Cole worked within the Financial Services - Alternative Investments practice of PwC where he specialized in financial reporting, fair valuation of illiquid investments and structured products, internal controls and other technical accounting matters pertaining to alternative investment advisors, hedge funds, business development companies and private equity funds.
+Mr. Cole is the Chief Financial Officer and Chief Operating Officer of each of OCIC and OTIC, the Chief Operating Officer of each of OBDC II and OBDE, and is the Chief Accounting Officer and Co-Controller of each of the Company, OBDC and OTF II.
+Mr. Cole is also a Managing Director of Blue Owl.
+Prior to joining Owl Rock, the predecessor firm to Blue Owl's Credit platform, in January 2016, Mr. Cole was Assistant Controller of Business Development Corporation of America, a non-traded business development company, where he was responsible for overseeing the finance, accounting, financial reporting, operations and internal controls functions.
+Preceding that role, Mr. Cole worked within the Financial Services-Alternative Investments practice of PwC where he specialized in financial reporting, fair valuation of illiquid investments and structured products, internal controls and other technical accounting matters pertaining to alternative investment advisors, hedge funds, business development companies and private equity funds.
 Mr. Cole received a B.S. in Accounting from Fordham University and is a licensed Certified Public Accountant in New York.

-Ms. Hager is a Managing Director of Blue Owl and also serves as the Chief Compliance Officer of each of the Owl Rock Advisers and each of the Owl Rock BDCs and Blue Owl, as well as Chief Compliance Officer of the SEC registered investment advisers affiliated with Blue Owl and a member of the firm's Operating Committee.
-Prior to joining Owl Rock in March 2018, Ms. Hager was Chief Compliance Officer at Abbott Capital Management.
+Ms. Hager is a member of Blue Owl's Operating Committee and also serves as the Chief Compliance Officer of Blue Owl and each of the Blue Owl Credit Advisers and the Blue Owl BDCs.
+Prior to joining Owl Rock, the predecessor firm to Blue Owl's Credit platform, in March 2018, Ms. Hager was Chief Compliance Officer at Abbott Capital Management.
 Previous to Abbott, Ms. Hager worked as SVP, Director of Global Compliance and Chief Compliance Officer at The Permal Group, and as Director of Compliance at Dominick & Dominick Advisors LLC.
 Prior to joining Dominick & Dominick Advisors LLC, Ms. Hager was a Senior Securities Compliance Examiner/Staff Accountant at the US Securities and Exchange Commission.
 Ms. Hager received a B.S. in Accounting from Brooklyn College of the City University of New York.